 Kate Williams

 Read about Kate WilliamsKate originally trained as a musician and now works as a freelance business consultant supporting arts and voluntary sector organisations with strategic planning, fundraising and financial management.
 She regular works with arts and health charity People Speak Up.
 Previously, Kate was the General Manager for Theatre na nÓg.
-She has also managed Northamptonshire’s rural touring… Kate Williams
+She has also managed Northamptonshire’s rural touring scheme with New Perspectives Theatre Company, been Theatre Manager of Corn Exchange Newbury and programmer for Bridport Arts Centre.

 -